-Another historic trend is that horses that have run well in the Grand National before tend to run well again as it is such a unique event.
-The ‘horses for courses’ proverb certainly applies.
+- Another historic trend is that horses that have run well in the Grand National before tend to run well again as it is such a unique event.
+The ‘horses for courses’ proverb really does apply to this race.
 So look for horses that have placed in the race before, but avoid them if they are getting on in years.
 Do not back any horse that is 12 years or older as they have a poor record.

 Betting on the race is meant to be fun.
 Have a bet, sit down and watch events unfold on the TV.
 So picking a horse merely by the name is not the crime of the century, and in such a competitive handicap race as the Grand National, they do all genuinely have a chance.

 Picking Up Your Grand National Winnings